statpascal/spc/readme.md

 The compiler can produce a ROM cartridge for the TI99/4A.

-There are no floating point, file operations or heap allocated values yet (but one can obtain pointers with the addr operator), the case statement is still missing and the runtime library is rather limited.
+There are no floating point, file operations or heap allocated values yet (but one can obtain pointers with the addr operator), and the runtime library is still rather limited.

 To enable the TI99 mode, execute the makefile with the option *ti99=1*: